carbon-language/carbon-lang/docs/project/pull_request_workflow.md

    prior pull request as the base:

    ```
-   > gh pr create --base pull-N-feature-123
+   > gh pr create --base pull-N-feature-basic
    ```

    This creates a baseline for the new, stacked pull request that you have manually synced to your prior pull request.

-5. Each time you update the original pull request by pushing more commits to the `feature-123` branch on your `origin`, you'll want to re-push to the upstream tracking branch as well:
+5. Each time you update the original pull request by pushing more commits to the `feature-basic` branch on your `origin`, you'll want to re-push to the upstream tracking branch as well:

    ```
-   > git checkout feature-123
+   > git checkout feature-basic
    > git commit -a -m 'Address some code review feedback...'
    > git push
-   > git push upstream HEAD:pull-N-feature-123
+   > git push upstream HEAD:pull-N-feature-basic
    ```

    Then _merge_ those changes into your subsequent pull request:

    ```
-   > git checkout next-feature-456
+   > git checkout next-feature-extension
-   > git merge feature-123
+   > git merge feature-basic
    > git push
    ```

-   The merge will prevent disrupting the history of `next-feature-456` where you may have code review comments on specific commits, while still allowing the pull request diff view to show the new delta after incorporating the new baseline.
+   The merge will prevent disrupting the history of `next-feature-extension` where you may have code review comments on specific commits, while still allowing the pull request diff view to show the new delta after incorporating the new baseline.

 6. Follow a similar process as in 5 above for merging updates from the main branch of `upstream`:

    ```
-   > git checkout master
+   > git checkout trunk
    > git pull --rebase upstream
    > git push                                    # update your fork (optional)
-   > git checkout feature-123
+   > git checkout feature-basic
-   > git merge master                           # merge w/o disrupting history
+   > git merge trunk                             # merge w/o disrupting history
    > git push                                    # push to first PR on fork
-   > git push upstream HEAD:pull-N-feature-123  # sync upstream tracking branch
+   > git push upstream HEAD:pull-N-feature-basic # sync upstream tracking branch
-   > git checkout next-feature-456
+   > git checkout next-feature-extension
-   > git merge feature-123                      # merge w/o disrupting history
+   > git merge feature-basic                     # merge w/o disrupting history
    > git push                                    # push to second PR on fork
    ```

 7. When the first pull requset lands in the main upstream branch, delete the upstream tracking branch for it:

    ```
-   > git push upstream --delete pull-N-feature-123
+   > git push upstream --delete pull-N-feature-basic
    ```

-   The second pull request should automatically switch its baseline to the `master` branch of the upstream repository.
-Merge commits into your fork's branch for the second pull request can now be done directly from your `master` branch after pulling upstream.
+   The second pull request should automatically switch its baseline to the `trunk` branch of the upstream repository.
+Merge commits into your fork's branch for the second pull request can now be done directly from your `trunk` branch after pulling upstream.

 8. When landing the a stacked pull request, it will require actively rebasing or squashing due to the complex merge history used while updating.